MacKentoch/jsair-mobile/README.md

 [Javascript air](https://javascriptair.com/) on your mobile ([iOS](https://itunes.apple.com/fr/app/js-air/id1112141070?mt=8) and [Android](https://play.google.com/store/apps/details?id=com.jsair)) for `free` and `open source`.

 >You love javascript?
 Nice!
-This application is `build with javascript`.
+This application is `built with javascript`.

 This is not a standard hybrid application but a more powerfull hybrid application where javascript is bridge to native: [React Native](https://facebook.github.io/react-native/).